deckhouse/deckhouse/modules/040-control-plane-manager/docs/internal/ETCD_RECOVERY.md

 - add the `--force-new-cluster` flag to the `/etc/kubernetes/manifests/etcd.yaml` manifest on the running node;
 - wait for etcd to start;
 - remove the `--force-new-cluster` flag from the `/etc/kubernetes/manifests/etcd.yaml` manifest.
+- set [HA-mode](https://deckhouse.io/en/documentation/v1/deckhouse-configure-global.html#parameters-highavailability) for prevent removing HA-mode (for example we can lose one prometheus replica and data for lost replica);
 - remove master role label from nodes objects expect selected (recover in current time)

   ```shell